greengorych/greengorych.io/docs/reference/wslconfig.md

 ---
 description: >-
-  Reference for the global WSL configuration file .wslconfig, covering all available sections and settings.
+  Reference for the global WSL 2 configuration file .wslconfig, covering all available sections and settings.
+title: >-
+  Reference for the global WSL 2 configuration file .wslconfig
 ---

 # .wslconfig